Alpine Mountaineering Advice

 Alpine mountaineering advice for a first trip to the Alps.

 Cheap flights, increased knowledge and good equipment have made the alpine experience safer, more pleasurable and easier to access than ever before, with a resultant increase in popularity.
 However Brits visiting the Alps for the first time, are often blown away by the scale and unused to the skills required for safe and efficient travel.
 Here we describe the essential differences between climbing in Uk and the Alps and give useful advice for first time British alpinists to help make the transition.
-If want to learn some more advanced skills, to help you climb more efficiently on technical ground, then check out our Alpine Ninja article too.
+If want to learn some more advanced skills, to help you climb more efficiently on technical ground, then check out our Alpine Climbing Advice article too.

 There are many skills you can practice in the UK to help you prepare for that first alpine season.
 Rock climbing skills, as well as snow and ice techniques are directly transferable from the crags and mountains of the UK.
+Joining a Uk alpine training course is good way of learning some useful skills before your trip.

 More specific skills such as using a prussick knot, which is the basic building block for escaping a crevasse fall or hoisting someone else out, can easily be practised on small crags at home.